Lorraine333/Lorraine333.github.io/_pages/about.md

 Please apply through the Pitt CS or ISP PhD program and mention my name.
 Unfortunately, I won't be able to answer individual emails.

 **News**:
+- 2026.04: César is one of the 2026 NSF GRFP winner!
+Congrats César!
+- 2026.04: Our paper *"Neuron-Aware Active Few-Shot Learning for LLMs."* is accepted to ACL 2026 Main Conference.
+Congrats Johnny (Zhuowei)!
+- 2026.03: Our project *"College-level writing dataset"* is a #ToolsCompetition finalist in the Datasets for Education Innovation track! @ToolsCompete is awarding $3+ million this cycle to the next generation of educational tools.
+Check out all the finalists *[here](https://tools-competition.org/26-finalists)*.
 - 2025.11: Our paper *"MMBERT: Scaled Mixture-of-Experts Multimodal BERT for Robust Chinese Hate Speech Detection under Cloaking Perturbations."* is accepted to AAAI 2026.
 Congrats Qiyao!
 - 2025.10: Received funding from *Pitt Cyber*.
 Thanks, Pitt Cyber!
 - 2025.08: Our paper *"Resolving UnderEdit & OverEdit with Iterative & Neighbor-Assisted Model Editing."* is accepted to EMNLP Findings 2025.
 Congrats Bhiman!